Oh no, another article listing trends and promising lead generation marketing on steroids?

 Online forms dominated the lead gen space for years, but they just can’t keep up.
 Traditional web forms lack the immediacy, the personalization, and “CX Factor” consumers are so vehemently demanding.

 On the other hand, chatbots remove the “form dread,” conversationalize the interaction, collect and instantly apply the collected data into practice, customizing the flow for each lead.
-These simple steps can make an incredible difference without even going anywhere near AI.

 The power and actionability of website chatbots as the next lead generation marketing trend is not just in their ability to convert.
 It’s also in their accessibility and ease of application.